 From the club’s beginning, Gerry Swan has served as the Royals head coach.
 Swan’s philosophy mirrored those of founding President and current director Paul Anderson’s in that he knew it was vital to assemble a group of certified assistant coaches that could, in a responsible manner, tap the potential of the athletes under their charge.
 The strength of the coaching staff is self evident as all of the Royal coaches have developed athletes that have been represented on BC and Canadian teams.

 Current Valley Royals Coaches are listed below:

 Gerry Swan is a Level 4 Certified Coach and has been involved with track and field for a very long time.
 During his career as a coach, Swan has developed more than 25-athletes that have represented Canada internationally and has served himself as a coach on a number of international teams.
-At present Swan serves as the coordinator of coaching for the Royals and assists Sue Northey during her group’s training sessions.
 In addition, he serves on the BC Athletics Senior Track and Field Planning Committee, conducts Level 2 and 3 middle distance clinics and writes various articles for track and field publications.